noddy99/brewblox-boilerplate/README.md

 ## TODO

-- Give a docker-compose configuration to expose the service in http and in https
+- Give a docker-compose configuration to expose the service in http (default is now https which is not supported by iSpindel)
-- Support an HTTP token
+- Support an HTTP token that can be set in the docker-compose file.

 ## Limitations

-- There is no security on the ispindel endpoint
+- There is no security on the iSpindel endpoint